Institute for Supply Management: Supply Management

-ISM Capability Models and Assessments

-In 2015, ISM announced the release of the ISM Mastery Model.

-Certification Programs
+Current Certification Programs

-Currently offered certifications

-ISM currently offers three professional qualifications: CPSM, CPSD and APSM.

-Certified Professional in Supply Management (CPSM)
+Certified Professional in Supply Management® (CPSM®)

-In 2008, ISM launched its Certified Professional in Supply Management (CPSM) certification to address the changing demands of the profession and the international marketplace.
-According to ISM's 2022 annual salary survey, the average salary for a CPSM recipient was $132,261.
+The Certified Professional in Supply Management (CPSM) certification addresses the changing demands of the profession and the international marketplace.
+According to ISM's 2025 annual salary survey, the average salary for a CPSM holder is $150,151.

-Certified Professional in Supplier Diversity (CPSD)
+Certified Professional in Supplier Diversity® (CPSD®)

-ISM's Certified Professional in Supplier Diversity (CPSD), launched in January 2011, is currently the only certification for professionals whose responsibilities include supplier diversity, and it is supported by various diversity organizations such as the National Minority Supplier Development Council and the Women's Business Enterprise National Council.
-According to ISM's 2022 annual salary survey, the average salary for a CPSD recipient was $150,422.
+ISM's Certified Professional in Supplier Diversity (CPSD) is the only certification for professionals whose responsibilities include supplier diversity.
+It is supported by various diversity organizations such as the National Minority Supplier Development Council and the Women's Business Enterprise National Council.
+According to ISM's 2025 annual salary survey, the average salary for a CPSD holder is $140,724.

-Previously offered certifications
+Associate Professional in Supply Management® (APSM®)

+During the beginning of a supply chain career or transition, an APSM certification helps you stand out from the professional competition.

+Legacy Certification Programs

-Two previous certifications, the Certified Purchasing Manager (C.P.M.) and Accredited Purchasing Practitioner (A.P.P.), are no longer offered to new applicants but current designation holders remain eligible for recertification and lifetime certification.
+Prior to launching its current certification programs, the Institute for Supply Management (ISM) offered two professional credentials.
+The Certified Purchasing Manager (C.P.M.) and the Accredited Purchasing Practitioner (A.P.P.) programs are no longer open to new applicants, but current credential holders remain eligible for recertification and lifetime certification.
+Both the C.P.M. and A.P.P. credentials were broadly designed for individuals working in private, public, and non-profit organizations.

 Certified Purchasing Manager (C.P.M.)

-ISM's Certified Purchasing Manager (C.P.M.) designation was a popular certification through the 1990s.
-However, it is no longer offered for testing by ISM and has transitioned into recertification-only status.
-ISM continues to recertify C.P.M.s who meet continuing education requirements.
-According to ISM's 2022 annual salary survey, the average salary for a Certified Purchasing Manager (C.P.M.) was $139,457.
+The Certified Purchasing Manager (C.P.M.) designation was introduced in 1974, becoming the first major professional certification and the first nationally accepted standard of competence and knowledge in the rapidly rising field of purchasing and supply management.
+No longer offered for testing, ISM continues to recertify C.P.M.s who meet continuing education requirements.
+According to ISM's 2025 annual salary survey, the average salary for a Certified Purchasing Manager (C.P.M.) is $161,455.

 Accredited Purchasing Practitioner (A.P.P.)

-ISM also offered the Accredited Purchasing Practitioner (A.P.P.) designation for several years.
-The A.P.P. focused on entry-level purchasing functions for those primarily engaged in the operational side of the supply chain.
+The Accredited Purchasing Practitioner (A.P.P.) program was established in 1996 for entry-level buyers primarily engaged in the tactical and operational side of purchasing and those working outside the organization's purchasing and supply management department but who have definite procurement responsibilities.
 No longer offered for testing, ISM continues to recertify A.P.P.s who meet continuing education requirements.
-According to ISM's 2022 annual salary survey, the average salary for an Accredited Purchasing Practitioner (A.P.P.) was $126,047.
+According to ISM's 2025 annual salary survey, the average salary for an Accredited Purchasing Practitioner (A.P.P.) is $191,333.

 Publications

 ISM Report On Business

-The ISM Report On Business has its roots in the 1920s when N.A.P.A. began polling its members about commodities.
-During the Great Depression, N.A.P.A. began supplying economic data to President Hoover and the importance of the report has grown to its present significance.
-Today, it is considered to be one of the most reliable economic barometers of the U.S. economy and gives an important early look at the health of the nation's economy.
+The ISM Report On Business is one of the most reliable economic barometers of the U.S. economy.
 The Report is based on two national surveys of supply chain professionals tracking changes in the manufacturing, non-manufacturing sectors and hospital subsectors.

 Inside Supply Management

-ISM publishes a members-only monthly magazine Inside Supply Management (formerly titled The Purchasing Agent, Purchasing Today and NAPM Insights), which debuted in June 1998.
+ISM publishes a members-only monthly magazine Inside Supply Management.